Vitamin D Deficiency

 15 Famous Latinos Who Will Inspire Your Kids – Parents Latina Magazine

-Hispanic-Latinx Milestones – History
+Hispanic-Latinx Milestones – History.com

 Latino-Americans Timeline – PBS